jetbrains-academy/Testing-Course/page_object/first_tests_with_po/benefits_inheritance/task.md

 <p>In general, we can build any hierarchy of our classes to interact with the web application if it helps avoid code duplication.
 For instance, if there's a set of pages with common methods, we can organize them through inheritance with an additional "layer".</p>

-<p>For example, when testing a lesson page in Hyperskill, we use LessonPage as the base class, containing common elements and methods for all types of steps (header, sidebar schedule) and a superclass for each type of task.
+<p>For example, when testing a lesson page in Hyperskill, we use LessonPage as the base class, containing common elements and methods for all types of steps (header, sidebar schedule) and a subclass for each type of task.
 Such an approach helps avoid code duplication and the need to maintain a file with over 1000 lines of code.</p>

 ![pages2 (1).svg](pages2%20%281%29.svg)